aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 description: Core utility
 ---

-!!! warning  "Do not use this library in production (yet)"

-    AWS Lambda Powertools for TypeScript is currently released as a release candidate (RC) and is intended for feedback and testing purposes only.
-    While this version is fairly stable in terms of API surface, we still expect some changes to happen as part of the upcoming [production-ready release](https://github.com/awslabs/aws-lambda-powertools-typescript/milestone/2){target="_blank"}.

-    **Do not use this library for production workloads (yet).**

 Metrics creates custom metrics asynchronously by logging metrics to standard output following [Amazon CloudWatch Embedded Metric Format (EMF)](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format.html).

 These metrics can be visualized through [Amazon CloudWatch Console](https://console.aws.amazon.com/cloudwatch/).